An Overview of WIT

 Results

 result<T, E> for any types T and E may contain a value of type T or a value of type E (but not both).
-This is typically used for "value or error" situations; for example, a HTTP request function might return a result, with the success case (the T type) representing a HTTP response, and the error case (the E type) representing the various kinds of error that might occur:
+For example, a HTTP request function might return a result, with the success case (the T type) representing a HTTP response, and the error case (the E type) representing the various kinds of error that might occur:

 result<http-response, http-error>